 Consumers want a safe and plentiful supply of high quality food and fiber.
-More foreign-produced food and fiber products are coming to the United States than ever before, with associated concerns about safety and quality.
-Consumer concern with e. coli, listeria and other potentially life threatening microbiological contaminants as well as pesticides, hormones, etc. requires redoubled efforts to guarantee a safe and worry-free supply of wholesome food.
+More foreignproduced food and fiber products are coming to the United States than ever before, with associated concerns about safety and quality.
+Consumer concern with Escherichia coli, Listeria monocytogenes and other potentially life threatening microbiological contaminants as well as pesticides, hormones, and other toxicants require redoubled efforts to guarantee a safe and worryfree supply of wholesome food.